isomorphic-software/smartclient-docs/classes/RPCRequest.md

 **Flags**: IRW

 ---
+## Attr: RPCRequest.allowIE9Leak

+### Description
+Advanced flag to avoid a potential memory leak in Internet Explorer 9 for requests with JSON formatted responses.

+This attribute may be set to `false` to explicitly enable the workaround described [here](RPCManager.md#classattr-rpcmanagerallowie9leak) for this request, avoiding a potential memory leak in Internet Explorer 9.

+This workaround has a limitation in that if parsing the JSON response generates certain object types including JavaScript `Date` or `function` objects, attempts to interact with these objects can subsequently lead to a JavaScript error with the message `"Can't execute code from a freed script"`.

+This workaround therefore may not be suitable for all transactions or dataSources within a given application.

+This property may also be set globally within an application (via [RPCManager.allowIE9Leak](RPCManager.md#classattr-rpcmanagerallowie9leak))\_.

+Note: This memory leak and workaround is discussed further in the online [SmartClient FAQ](http://forums.smartclient.com/showthread.php?t=8159).

+**Flags**: IRA

+---
 ## Attr: RPCRequest.useStrictJSON

 ### Description
 If set true, tells the server to use strict JSON format when serializing the response data.
 If set false, tells the server to use a more permissive encoding that is still valid JS, but is not technically valid JSON.
 The default value of null tells the server to use the default global setting (see below).

-To enable this globally for all responses you can set `RPCManager.useStrictJSON` in [server.properties](../kb_topics/server_properties.md#kb-topic-serverproperties-file).
+To enable this globally for all responses you can set `RPCManager.useStrictJSON` in [server.properties](../reference.md#kb-topic-serverproperties-file).
 If the global flag is not set either way in `server.properties`, it defaults to false.

 ### See Also